aniketrepo/python-feature-set/com/Anike/db/sqls/sql-functions.md

 select PaymentMode, count(PaymentMode) from sale group by PaymentMode having count(*)>1 order by PaymentMode; 	### to display the payment mode and the number of payments made using that mode more than once
 ```

+### UNION-
-### UNION- It is used to combine the selected rows of two tables at a time.
+* It is used to combine the selected rows of two tables at a time.
 If some rows are same in both the tables, then it will print them only once.
 ```
 use school;
 select * from dance union select * from music;	### to apply union between two tables dance and music
 ```

+### INTERSECT-
-### INTERSECT- It is used to obtain the common tuples from two tables
+* t is used to obtain the common tuples from two tables
 ```
 use school;
 select * from dance intersect select * from music;	### to apply an intersect between two tables dance and music
 ```

+### MINUS-
-### MINUS- It is used to obtain the tuples/rows which are in the first table and not in the second
+* It is used to obtain the tuples/rows which are in the first table and not in the second
 ```
 use school;
 select * from dance minus select * from music;
 ```

-### Cartesian Product- It is a result of combining every row from one table with every row from another table
+### Cartesian Product-
+* It is a result of combining every row from one table with every row from another table
 ```
 use school;
 select * from dance, music;	### to apply cartesian product between two tables dance and music
 ```

+### JOIN-
-### JOIN- It is an operation which is used to combine rows from two or more tables based on one or more common fields between them
+* It is an operation which is used to combine rows from two or more tables based on one or more common fields between them
 ```
 use school;